 Failover in DXC Service is fully automatic, with no manual intervention.
 Geo-replication is included by default, meaning that in case of a datacenter outage, traffic is sent to a backup server in a different location, providing redundancy across geographical regions.

 The setup includes two application environments, where storage is replicated from the primary to the secondary (failover) environment.
 Episerver ensures that the failover web app is always in the same state as the primary one.

 The web app endpoints are continuously checked for responses.
-If one of them stops responding, traffic will be moved over to the secondary web app.
-When the primary web app is healthy again, traffic is directed back again.
+If one of them stops responding, traffic is moved over to the secondary web app.
+When the primary web app is working again, traffic is directed back again.
 You can display a message informing that the site is in read-only mode.